Code-Institute-Submissions/Horse-Hangman/README.md

 ### Bugs

-- Hangman pic build backwards
+- In my initial testing the Hangman picture was building backwards, I fixed this by updating the code with a wrong_guess counter
-- Return key
+- In initial testing the user could run through the game to the end without input by hitting the Return key, I fixed this by updating the else statment in the run game method to catch and invalidate this action.
-- multiple letters entered
+- In initial testing the user could enter multiple letters without any feedback/ error, I fixed this by updating the else statment in the run game method to catch and invalidate this action.
-- play again - any letter will exit the game
+- In the play again function it initially asked for Y/N howwever selecting any key other than Y will exit the game.

 ### Content